The next issue of the GOOD NEWS will be the April 2014 issue.

 What a gift to those in need!
 If you are at least 17 years of age (16 with parental permission)

-and in good health, you can help to save a life by donating blood.
+and in good health, you can help to save up to three lives by donating blood.
 People in your

 neighborhood, church, and community are in need -- people with cancer, or receiving other

 therapies, or who have had an unfortunate accident.
 Your prayerful consideration is requested!
-Please contact

 † † †